Call Us On

 -

-Feeling distressed about social interactions
+Feeling distressed or overwhelmed in social situations

-Therapy for friendship and social difficulties in Menai and the Sutherland Shire
+Counselling for friendship and social difficulties in Menai and the Sutherland Shire

 Getting started

-Sessions are available in person at our Menai practice and via secure online appointments.
+Appointments are available in person at our Menai practice and via secure online appointments.

 If you’re unsure where to begin, our Client Care Team can assist.
 Call 02 8519 4197 or click the button below to request an appointment.